-For a sales retrospective to provide any value, it needs to go beyond assessing the team’s performance against the key metrics and sales targets.
+For a sales performance review to provide any value, it needs to go beyond assessing the team’s performance against the key metrics and sales targets.
 Those involved in the employee evaluation must be willing to acknowledge mistakes, inadequacies and failures, both at an individual and companywide level.
-This can quickly lead to finger-pointing and ineffective bickering, so it’s important that the sales retrospective be framed as a positive event.
+This can quickly lead to finger-pointing and ineffective bickering, so it’s important that the performance evaluation be framed as a positive event.

 Some ground rules:

-By properly framing the event, a sales retrospective doesn’t just spearhead continual improvement, it cultivates a more trusting and supportive sales team, which boosts overall performance and breeds a higher quality of work.
+By properly framing the employee performance review, a sales retrospective doesn’t just spearhead continual improvement, it cultivates a more trusting and supportive sales team, which boosts overall performance and breeds a higher quality of work.

-Sharing, analyzing, and archiving your sales successes can help you establish a precedent for future actions, so begin the retrospective by discussing and documenting what went well during the last year.
+Sharing, analyzing, and archiving your sales successes can help you establish a precedent for future actions, so begin the sales performance evaluation by discussing and documenting what went well during the last year.
 “What did you win at?” says Aaron Ross, author of Predictable Revenue.
 “What did you accomplish?
 What did the team win at?
 The company?”

 Participants should be encouraged to think beyond generalities and pin down specifics.
 Rather than settle for statements like “I made my sales quotas” , “I had a lot of support from the sales manager” or “I closed a big deal,” push yourself and your team to dig deeper.
 Some examples can include:

 Remember also that there are successes outside the sales process itself.
-Did you cooperate with management?
-Did the sales team work as a cohesive unit?
-Did you master your CRM?
+Did your sales team cooperate with management?
+Did they work as a cohesive unit?
+Did they master your CRM?
 Did you enhance your leadership skills by taking a professional development course and hit a new career goal?
 Did you start a sales leaders mentoring program to improve employee performance?

 No need to sugarcoat this part of the process.
-Things go wrong, people make bad decisions, and teams fall short of their goals.
+Things go wrong, people make bad decisions, and sales reps fall short of their goals.
 But those that don’t learn from history are doomed to repeat it, so make sure the history is accurately chronicled.

 For example, “I failed to close deals because I …”

 As they did with their successes, everyone involved in the performance appraisal should also keep a list of their failures for later reference.

-Discussing what went well and what went poorly can generate plenty of valuable information, but to mine your team for even more insight, take this time to ask more prompting questions, such as:
+Discussing what went well and what went poorly can generate plenty of valuable information, but to mine your sales representatives for even more insight, take this time to ask more prompting questions, such as: